mhosseinf/belly-button-challenge14/README.md

 # belly-button-challenge14

 ##Interactive Web Visualisations

-This repository contains code for creating interactive web visualisations of OTU (Operational Taxonomic Unit) data from a JSON source.
+This repository contains code for creating interactive web visualisations of OTU data from a JSON source.
 The visualisation includes bar charts, bubble charts, and sample metadata displays.
 Additionally, it features a separate bonus file that generates a gauge chart with specific functionality.

 Code Structure
 The code is structured as follows: